 Catch the Spirit of Appalachia (CSA) is a nonprofit resource organization founded by the Ammons sisters, Amy Ammons Garza and Doreyl Ammons Cain.
-CSA directs several local festivals’ heritage and traditional arts components, teaches children about mountain heritage, and publishes work by Western North Carolina writers (64 books as of 2012).

-For a quarter-century, the Ammons Sisters of CSA have been visiting schools and festivals to share the family stories they learned growing up in Jackson County.
+For over 30 years, the Ammons Sisters of CSA have been visiting schools and festivals to share the family stories they learned growing up in Jackson County.
 In their Heritage Alive! performances, Amy tells stories while Doreyl illustrates them at an easel onstage, creating drawings that are then given to the host schools to keep.
 CSA’s work draws upon the sisters’ seven generations of family heritage in the North Carolina mountains.
 The Ammons sisters perform at many schools and libraries throughout North Carolina and the south, and CSA has long-standing relationships with school districts across the region.

 In 2013, Catch the Spirit of Appalachia received the prestigious Mountain Heritage Award from the Mountain Heritage Center at Western Carolina University in recognition of the organization’s contributions to preserving and interpreting Southern Appalachian history and culture.